rageworx/fltk-custom/README.CMake.txt

       tree in the compiler's header search list.

- 2.4.2 Building under Windows with NMake
+ 2.5.2 Building under Windows with NMake
 -----------------------------------------

-  This example uses cmake to generate + build FLTK in Release mode using nmake, using purely the command line (never need to open the Visual Studio IDE) using Multithreaded (/MT):
+  This example uses cmake to generate + build FLTK in Release mode using nmake, using purely the command line (never need to open the Visual Studio IDE) using the static Multithreaded runtime (/MT):

     mkdir build-nmake
     cd build-nmake